alemart/speedy-vision/README.md

 ## Installation

-Download the latest release of speedy-vision.js and include it in the `<head>` section of your HTML page:
+Download the latest release of Speedy Vision and include it in the `<head>` section of your HTML page:

 ```html
 <script src="dist/speedy-vision.min.js"></script>